nightscout/cgm-remote-monitor/docs/plugins/alexa-plugin.md

 - If you're language doesn't have a template, please consider starting with [the en-us template](alexa-templates/en-us.json), then [modifying it to work with your language](#adding-support-for-additional-languages), and [making a pull request](/CONTRIBUTING.md) or [submitting an issue](https://github.com/nightscout/cgm-remote-monitor/issues) with your translated template to share it with others.

 Select "JSON Editor" in the left-hand menu on your skill's edit page (which you should be on if you followed the above instructions).
-Replace everything in the textbox with the above code.
+Replace everything in the textbox with the code from your chosen template.
 Then click "Save Model" at the top.
 A success message should appear indicating that the model was saved.

 Next you need to build your custom model.
 Click "Build Model" at the top of the same page.
 It'll take a minute to build, and then you should see another success message, "Build Successful".